paul-1/plugin-SiriusXM/README.md

 ## Requirements

-- Logitech Media Server 7.9 or higher
+- Logitech Media Server 8.3 or higher
 - SiriusXM subscription
-- SiriusXM-Perl helper application (separate installation required)
+- PlayHLS v1.1 (With ffmpeg)
+- SiriusXM Proxy Server (Included from https://github.com/paul-1/SiriusXM-Perl)

 ## Installation

 1. Download the plugin from the Logitech Media Server plugin repository or install manually
 2. Install and configure the SiriusXM-Perl helper application
 3. Configure your SiriusXM credentials in the plugin settings
-4. Set the path to the SiriusXM-Perl helper application in settings
-5. Restart Logitech Media Server

 ## Configuration